alissonmarcs/push-swap/README.md

 ### Explanation of the commands

 We have two stacks named `a` and `b` and we must populate `a` with the sequence passed as argument.
-We must use the two stacks and the commands bellow to sort the numbers.
+We must use the two stacks and the commands in the table bellow to sort the numbers.
 Of course, we cannot left numbers in `b` and the sequence in `a` must be sorted.

 | Movement | Description                                                    |
 |----------|----------------------------------------------------------------|